rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/ros-publisher-subscriber.md

 weight: 305
 ---
 A _ROS publisher_ is part of a ROS package.
-It is a public git repository, which is built into a docker container on the fly when the package is being deployed.
+It is a public git repository, which is built into a running docker container on the fly when the package is being deployed.
 A _ROS subscriber_ is also a part of the same ROS package.
 It is downloaded on a device, and is launched when the package is deployed.